Racim Benyahia

-Benyahia Racim Bey (بن يحيى رسيم باي; Born in Constantine, Algeria, in 1987) is an Algerian digital illustrator and cartoonist.
+Benyahia Racim Bey (بن يحيى رسيم باي; Born in Constantine, Algeria, in 1987) is an Algerian Digital Illustrator and Cartoonist.

 Racim Benyahia is the winner of the 1st Prize for the Best Poster at the 5th International Festival of Comics of Algeria (2012).

 He was also awarded the 3rd Prize at the 4th version of the same international festival in 2011.

 "Constantine 1836"

 In 2017, at the "Maghreb des Livres" in Paris, an event of which he designed the official poster, Racim Benyahia presented his first comic book, "Constantine 1836" (Dalimen Editions, 2016), illustrating the first Battle of Constantine in 1836 featuring the resistance of Ahmed Bey against the colonial armies led by the Maréchal Clausel.
-The author insisted on the fact that although he added a personal touch, he remained as "faithful" as possible to the historical records related to this major battle in French-Algerian history.
+The author insisted on the fact that although he added a personal touch, he remained as "faithful" as possible to the historical records related to this major battle in Algerian-French history.

 Artistic background and family ties

 He is the son of Algerian artist Ahmed Benyahia, and nephew of Algerian French artist Samta Benyahia.